 On the other hand, Austrian Airlines must be one of the few airlines left that still provide menus on European flights, which are distributed before departure.

-- a choice between prawn curry with creamy spinach, green peas and steamed rice (my choice)
+Prawn curry with creamy spinach, green peas and steamed rice

 Admittedly, the food is rather good – with the exception of dessert perhaps.
 To drink I just have a Coke Zero.